imperialebola2018/ebola-vault/README.md

 1. Begin a session on the support machine.
 2. Clone this respository: `git clone https://github.com/vimc/montagu-vault.git`
+3. `cd montagu-vault`
-3. `sudo cp  ./run.sh /etc/montagu/vault_ssl_key` (You need root to read the SSL key, not actually to run the vault)
+4. `sudo ./run.sh /etc/montagu/vault_ssl_key` (You need root to read the SSL key, not actually to run the vault)
-4. End your remote session.
+5. End your remote session.
-4. Collaborate with keyholders to unseal the vault, as described in the next section.
+6. Collaborate with keyholders to unseal the vault, as described in the next section.

 ### Unsealing the vault